TallJasonPDX/Stablediff-backend-api/README.md

 # NurseFilter API

-A FastAPI backend service that processes images through RunPod with different nurse-themed LoRAs for specialized filter nurse effects.
+A FastAPI backend service that processes images through RunPod with different nurse-themed LoRAs for specialized filter effects.

 ## 📋 Features